epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * First open TOPCAT on your desktop (or click the TOPCAT icon in the VESPA portal page)
 * Click on All metadata / Send table (below the table)
 * TOPCAT will receive a table with 4 rows called omega_cubes (identical to the one displayed in the portal)
 * The omega_cubes service does not include an s_region parameter providing the footprint of the observing sessions.
-We'll build one from the bounding box limits provided in the coordinate parameters (C1/C2 for longitude/latitude, with min/max values).
+We'll build footprints from the bounding box limits provided in the coordinate parameters (C1/C2 for longitude/latitude, with min/max values).
 * Open the table in TOPCAT and add a new synthetic column with

 name: box5